uwblueprint/cdc-backend/app/public/static/js/components/README.md

     - `componentType` - Needs to be the string "rotation-controls"
     - `jsonData` - object
       - `position` - Defines the distance of the object relative to the blackboard.
 Array of 3 floats: `[x, y, z]`
-      - `rotation` - Defines the initial orientation of the object relative to the blackboard.
-Array of 3 floats: `[x, y, z]`
 - Sample mock object

 ```json